 Can I pay in instalments?

 Of course.
 An initial deposit of €399 will secure your place on the expedition.
 After that, you can pay in segments in your account as frequently as you’d like.
-The full amount is due two months prior to the expedition.
+The full amount is due three months prior to the expedition.

 So that’s how much it costs to climb Mount Elbrus!
 Click here if you want to read more about our expedition.